W567/FSG/README.md

 # FSG
-Fingertip-contact-aware Sampling-based Grasp Generator

-FSG is a sampling-based grasp generation framework that generates dexterous grasp poses using fingertip contact constraints.
+FSG is a Fingertip-contact-aware Sampling-based Grasp Generator that generates dexterous grasp poses using fingertip contact constraints.
 The project supports various multi-finger robot hands and integrates with ROS for grasp data generation.

 Please refer to [the pdfs directory](pdfs) for manuscripts related to this project, and watch [the Supplementary Video](https://drive.google.com/file/d/1NCheT9A_gutW08XXJ48Dw5rEIAw8QUyU/view?usp=sharing) for the experimental setup and results.